Doberman (band)

 Doberman is a Japanese ska/punk band.
 In 1998, the members of Doberman initially came together while studying art at Osaka University.
 However, the band did not fully launch and emerge into the music world until a year later.
 This nine member ensemble undoubtedly contributes to Japan's ska scene, especially influencing the 2 Tone and Neoska subgenres, flavored by their own mixture of two tone and authentic ska.

-Their first mini-album Ska Before Sunrise was released in 2000, followed by a second single, Tsuki in 2001.
-In 2002, Leap for Joy, Moonstruck Drunker, and Game came out one per month consecutively as their third, fourth, and fifth singles, respectively.
+Their first mini-album Ska Before Sunrise was released in 2000, followed by a second single, "Tsuki" in 2001.
+In 2002, "Leap for Joy", "Moonstruck Drunker", and "Game" came out one per month consecutively as their third, fourth, and fifth singles, respectively.
 These releases were coupled with the success of their first nationwide tour throughout Japan.

-(That same year in October, Doberman was in talks with The Specials, who were considering a two-band tour Specials vs Doberman, and subsequently becoming a hot topic all over Japan.
-The tour was unfortunately not brought to fruition.)

 February 2003 saw the anticipated release of Doberman's first full album Zara Zara Texture.
 With continuing momentum, Doberman embarked on another tour, this time leaving their island home behind to play Europe.
 Even Japan's most successful artists face many challenges in overseas distribution and touring, thus this was indeed a notable feat in Doberman's history.
 While in Europe, Doberman impressed the Latin ska scenes throughout Italy and Spain with their unforgettably spicy live shows, including at the ska event Street Beat Festival, attended by thousands and featuring bands Banda Bassotti and Capdown.

-(For most of the members, this trip was their first out of the country.)

-A year after the release of Zara Zara Texture, Doberman's newest single Shashou wa Nekorondamama was a major debut for the band and perhaps one of their biggest hits to date.
+A year after the release of Zara Zara Texture, Doberman's single "Shashou wa Nekorondamama" was a major debut for the band and perhaps one of their biggest hits to date.
 A professional music video was made from this single, employing striking cultural images of Japan, as well as artwork by close friend to the band.